flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 The `podhelper.rb` script embeds your plugins, `Flutter.framework`, and `App.framework` into your project.

+Your app's Debug and Release build configurations will embed the Debug or Release [build modes of Flutter][], respectively.
+Add a Profile build configuration to your app to test in profile mode.

 {{site.alert.tip}}
-`Flutter.framework` is the library for the Flutter engine, and `App.framework` is the compiled Dart code for this project.
+`Flutter.framework` is the bundle for the Flutter engine, and `App.framework` is the compiled Dart code for this project.
 {{site.alert.end}}